Skip to main content

 Advice to SJD candidates:

 I think it is vital to choose a topic you truly care about.
 Writing an SJD dissertation can be difficult at times, and it is very helpful if the topic itself serves as a powerful source of motivation for you.
 I also recommend trying to attend conferences in your field (very broadly defined).
 While it does take time away from research and writing, it is often incredibly rewarding, as the exposure to new people and ideas can enrich your thinking and immensely improve your scholarship.
 As for everyday SJD work, I strongly suggest using a reference management software and perhaps a writing software (I used Zotero and Scrivener but there are other options that may be better suited for your needs).
-The SJD is an extensive research project that requires reviewing thousands of sources; using a reference management software from the beginning of this project can help organize and analyze these sources better and makes them easier to locate, reexamine, or recall—sometimes years later, towards the project’s end.
+The SJD is an extensive research project that requires reviewing thousands of sources; using a reference management software from the project’s start can help organize and analyze these sources better and makes them easier to locate, reexamine, or recall—sometimes years later, towards the project’s end.
 Likewise, using a dedicated writing software can help organize and streamline the different stages of the writing process, from initial outline to final draft.
 But perhaps the most important suggestion I have is this: try staying in regular touch with your advisor and keep the lines of communication open with your professors, SJD peers, and other members of Penn Law community.
 You may experience many challenges during your SJD, and having the right people by your side can make a world of difference.